 In regards to Mayweather despite rumours, Mayweather is still retired, one more money making charade, which was more an act of a playground bully, is all we’ve seen of Mayweather in a ring.

-So all these months on, what do we think now of Mayweather v McGregor?
+But all these months on, what do we think now of Mayweather vs McGregor?

-Despite the millions all parties got for the fight, some wouldn’t call it that, a circus that fooled us all most would say, there was much at stake for both Mayweather and McGregor and of course boxing and MMA, reputations were most definitely on the line.
+Despite the millions all parties got for the fight, most wouldn’t call it that, a circus that fooled us all, there was much at stake for both Mayweather and McGregor and of course boxing and MMA, reputations were most definitely on the line.